sipeed/MaixPy/docs/doc/en/peripheral/adc.md

 ## Some notes on MaixCAM's ADC

-MaixCAM elicits an IO that connects to the ADC, this IO is GPIO B3.
+MaixCAM elicits an IO that connects to the ADC, this IO is GPIO B3（For MaixCAM-Pro, B3 connected light LED, so ADC can't directly use）.

 ![](https://wiki.sipeed.com/hardware/zh/lichee/assets/RV_Nano/intro/RV_Nano_3.jpg)